waiscodes/env-md/src/networks/information-displays.md

 You might want to have some sort of daemon running on the display so that you can control it from elsewhere.
 To do this we can use [v3x-mission-control](https://github.com/v3xlabs/mission-control).

-Mission Control is a lightweight rust daemon that allows you to expose your displays backlight and brightness to [homeassistant](https://www.home-assistant.io/) via the [mqtt integration](https://www.home-assistant.io/integrations/mqtt/).
+Mission Control is a lightweight rust daemon that allows you to expose your displays backlight, brightness, and chromium controls to [homeassistant](https://www.home-assistant.io/) via the [mqtt integration](https://www.home-assistant.io/integrations/mqtt/).